TypeStrong/grunt-ts/README.md

 ### Alternate compiler version

-Support for both legacy or cutting-edge projects can be enabled using the compiler override:
+`grunt-ts` always ships (bundled) with the *latest* compiler.
+Support for legacy  projects can be enabled using the compiler override:

 At runtime the plugin will look for an alternate compiler in the same `node_modules` folder.
 To use a different version of the TypeScript compiler install the required `typescript` version as a *peer* of `grunt-ts`.
 If no override was found the bundled compiler is used.